 Many excellent proposal writing guides have been published.
-The Office of Research Development recommends the following proposal writing resources that are specifically tailored to academic audiences, and are especially useful to new faculty:
+The Office of Research and Sponsored Projects Operations recommends the following proposal writing resources that are specifically tailored to academic audiences, and are especially useful to new faculty:

-- New Faculty Guide to Competing for Research Funding by Mike Cronan and Lucy Deckard (ebook; available by request from the Office of Research Development) - Articles by Robert Porter - o Why Academics Have a Hard Time Writing Grant Proposals by Robert Porter
+- New Faculty Guide to Competing for Research Funding by Mike Cronan and Lucy Deckard (eBook; available by email request: ORSPO Email) - Articles by Robert Porter - Why Academics Have a Hard Time Writing Grant Proposals by Robert Porter

-- A Starting Point: Six Critical Questions to Launch a Successful Grant Proposal by Robert Porter
+- o A Starting Point: Six Critical Questions to Launch a Successful Grant Proposal by Robert Porter

-- Can We Talk?
+- o Can We Talk?
 Contacting Program Officers by Robert Porter

 - Purdue Online Writing Lab

-- o Guide to writing concisely
+- Guide to writing concisely

 - o Introduction to Grant Writing